Hepatitis: Symptoms, diagnosis and treatment.

 The invasion of white blood cells and cell death can be due to previous damage to the liver by infectious agents, such as viruses or bacteria, or a result of toxic damage.
 Toxic damage can be caused by poisons ingested by the dog or by an accumulation of substances made by the body.

 A primary attack by the immune system against liver cells can also cause inflammation and cell death.
-This condition is known as “autoimmune” disease.
+This condition is known as an “autoimmune” disease.
 Cancer can result in similar liver damage, but if cancer is identified in the liver, the term chronic hepatitis is not used.

 The term “chronic” means that the damaging process has been going on for some time, at least a number of weeks.